 The South American shroom strain is best known for holding the world record for the largest Psilocybe cubensis strain.
 It consistently produces massive fruiting bodies that are highly photogenic, making this variety a popular one amongst cultivators.
-It also has a potency that is well above average, so it’s popular among magic mushroom users as well.
+It also has a potency that is well above average, so it’s also popular among magic mushroom users.

 What Are South American Shrooms?